-Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at natural gas into heat.
+Furnace efficiency standards were last modified to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system illustrates how effective your furnace is at combusting natural gas into heat.
 An AFUE rating of 80% means your furnace will waste about 20% of the fuel it uses while generating heat.

-These revised standards are expected to:
+The updated standards are estimated to:

-• Save Americans $1.9 billion annually.
+- Save Americans $1.9 billion annually.

-• Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit each year.
+- Lower carbon emissions by 373 million metric tons and methane emissions by 5.1 million tons over the next 25 - 30 years, the equivalent of what 61 million homes emit yearly.

-Starting in 2029, the updated rule would demand all new gas furnaces to feature AFUE ratings of 95%.
-This means furnaces would combust nearly 100% of the gas into usable heat.
+Starting in 2029, the proposed rule would mandate all new gas furnaces to feature AFUE ratings of 95%.
+This means furnaces would convert nearly 100% of the gas into usable heat.

-But if you are considering furnace replacement in soon, highly energy-efficient furnaces are ready and available.
-Find out how these furnaces can save you money on your utility bills.
+But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are ready and available.
+Find out how these furnaces can lower your monthly energy bills.

 Guide to Condensing Furnaces